 Instructions for Walking Across the Stage

-Doctoral Candidates: You will be seated on the stand, and at the appropriate time the reader will announce your name.
-As your name is read, you will come down and be hooded, then walk across the stage to receive your diploma cover from university officials.
-You will then return to your seat on the stand.
+Doctoral Candidates: You will be seated on the front row, and at the appropriate time the usher will tell you to move out of your seat and guide you onto the stage.
+When it is your turn the reader will announce your name.
+As your name is read, you will walk up the ramp onto the stage to be hooded, then walk across the stage to recieve your diploma cover from university officials.
+You will then return to your seat on the front row.
 Please do not wear your cap when being hooded.

-Graduation is a "Sunday best" event.
+- Graduation is a "Sunday best" event.
 Men should wear dress shirts and ties, and women should wear skirts or dresses.
-Please ensure skirts/dresses are knee to mid-calf length; do not wear long dresses or slacks that show below the gown.
+Please ensure skirts/dresses are knee to mid calf length; do not wear long dresses or slacks that show below the gown.
 Graduates should wear appropriate dress shoes.

-Please do not wear green.
+- Please do not wear green.
 Photos of the graduates are taken with a green screen as a backdrop.

-To order your cap and gown, go to http://colleges.herffjones.com/college/_byu/
+To order your cap and gown, go to http://colleges.herffjones.com/college/_byu

 Note: The above link is only active during specific periods of time.

 when crossing the stage.
-At that time you may move the tassel to your right side to give a clear view of your face to the audience and photographer.
+At that time you may move the tassel to you right side to give a clear view of your face to the audience and photographer.

-Tassel colors are as follows:
+Tassel and Hood trim colors are as follows: